MikeLiyantama/COMP9321-Project/README.md

 ## ModelsTrainning
  - Building decision tree model to make prediction
- - To model decision tree classifier we used the information gain, and entropy split criteria.We also calculate the accuracy of our decision tree model.
+ - As for decision tree classifier model,we used the information gain and entropy split criteria.
+We also calculated the accuracy of our decision tree model.

 ## Optimization Algorithm
  - Use Cross-validation method to improve accuracy of prediction